dev4support/proxy/Interview/README.md

 - 0  - 30 min: $250
 - 30 - 60 min: $300

+- Also please try to book your call for complete hour means like 9,10,11,12 rather then 9:30 , 10:30 .
+In case of non complete hour 30 min charges would be extra.

 # Loop Calls
 - SDE-1 - Flat 1100 for 9 to 1 PST
 - SDE-2 - Flat 1250 for 9 to 2 PST